-A7 - Architecture Meta-Data NAFv3: NAV-1, 3 7.7 The A7 Architecture Meta-Data Viewpoint is concerned with the meta-data for the architecture and its Views.
+7.7 NAFv3: NAV-1, 3b A7 - Architecture Meta-Data The A7 Architecture Meta-Data Viewpoint is concerned with the meta-data for the architecture and its Views.
 Views implementing this Viewpoint: • Shall tag architecture element and Views with meta-data. • Meta-data may include definitions, assumptions, findings, recommendations, or references.
-CONCERNS ADDRESSED USAGE • View tagging. • View discovery.

-• Architecture discovery.

-- Architecture element tagging.

-- Tabular.

-- Text document.

-- An A7 View is usually presented as a table or text document.
+CONCERNS ADDRESSED USAGE • View discovery. • View tagging. • Architecture discovery. • Architecture element tagging.
+REPRESENTATION • Tabular. • Text document.
+An A7 View is usually presented as a table or text document.